matomo-org/developer-documentation/docs/3.x/dimensions.md

 ## Visit dimensions

-Let's assume you want to add a new tracking URL parameter `sport_activity_type` that let's you track the type of sport activity (eg running, cycling, ...).
+Let's assume you want to add a new tracking URL parameter `sport_activity_type` that lets you track the type of sport activity (eg running, cycling, ...).
 You can do this by implementing the method `onNewVisit`:

 ```php
 public function onNewVisit(Request $request, Visitor $visitor, $action)